 - Degree (major) and minor or option or specialization

-- Minor and option (cannot declare Minor in Gerontology and Option in Aging) or specialization
+- Minor and option (cannot declare Gerontology Minor and Aging Studies Option) or specialization

 - Option and specialization

 How to get started on a health research specialization

 Check the Health Research Specialization page to see if you meet the requirements.
 To declare the specialization, submit a completed Plan modification or internal/faculty transfer application form and have an SPHHS academic advisor approve your request.
 Read and follow the instructions on the form, then submit it to The Centre for processing.

 Please do not send your completed form by email attachment.

 Note: Be aware of the double counting of courses